makrai/notes/dettmers2305-qlora-finetune-quantized.md

   * Since finetuning after quantization seems to recover most of the info that is lost during quantization
   * ie much more aggressive quantization may be possible
-  * eg 3-bit GPTQ quantization of the basemodel with LoRA might also yield 16-bit full finetuning performance after finetuning
+  * eg 3-bit GPTQ quantization of the base model with LoRA might also yield 16-bit full finetuning performance after finetuning

 # 9 Broader Impacts

 * Our QLoRA finetuning method is the first method that enables the finetuning
   * 33B parameter models on a single consumer GPU and
-  * 65B parameter models on a single professional GPU, while not degrading
+  * 65B parameter models on a single professional GPU, without degradation
 * our best 33B model trained on the Open Assistant dataset can rival ChatGPT on the Vicuna benchmark
-* instruction finetuning is an essential tool to transform raw pretrained LLMs into ChatGPT-like chatbots, we believe that our method will make finetuning widespread and common in particular for the researchers that have the least resources, a big win for the accessibility of SOTA NLP technology.
-QLoRA can be seen as an equalizing factor that helps to close the resource gap between large corporations and small teams with consumer GPUs
+* instruction finetuning is an essential tool to transform raw pretrained LLMs into ChatGPT-like chatbots, we believe that our method will make finetuning widespread and common in particular for the researchers that have the least resources, a big win for the accessibility of SOTA NLP technology
+  * QLoRA can be seen as an equalizing factor that helps to close the resource gap between large corporations and small teams with consumer GPUs
 * mobile phones.
 We believe QLoRA might enable the critical milestone of enabling the finetuning of LLMs on phones and other low resource settings
   * 7B models were shown to be able to be run on phones before,